Coriander (Coriandrum sativum)

 Facts About Coriander

 Coriander seeds are added to many medicines, making them more palatable.
 A young plant if bruised gives out a strong odour that has been linked with bedbugs.
 When the plant matures this odour is lost completely.

 What is the Difference between coriander and cilantro?

 They come from the same plant, in general coriander is the seed of the plant and cilantro is the leaf.
 However in Australia all sections are referred to as coriander.

 Does coriander self-seed?

 The coriander seed will self-seed though you can help it along.
-To maximise chance of germination rub the fruit with two hand to separate the two seeds that are in the fruit pod.
+To maximise the chance of germination rub the fruit with two hands to separate the two seeds that are in the fruit pod.
 Then place the seed in some clean water

 Can you freeze coriander?

-There are multiple methods in how you can freeze coriander, one is to chop it up in a food processor, add olive oil and more into an ice cube tray.
-These can then be used individually.
+There are multiple methods in how you can freeze coriander, one is to chop it up in a food processor, add olive oil and pour into an ice cube tray to freeze.
+Once frozen these can then be used individually.
 The second method is to put the coriander into a zip lock bag and squeeze all the air out of it, put this in another bag and then put in the freezer.